VictorOtavio/birds-lineage/README.md

-# Budgies Lineage
+# Birds Lineage

-A tool to help breeders to catalog and manage their budgies.
+A tool to help breeders to catalog and manage their birds.

 ## License